 Let’s move on to our final table in our product planning document:

 How to Determine Effort Score: Story Points Vs. Hours

 This is an

-in the agile world, and we don’t have an opinion on which method you use to estimate work for your team.
+in the agile world, and we don’t have an opinion on which methodologies you use to estimate work for your team.
 The great thing about building your own product planning app:

-you can pick whatever method of work estimation you want.
+you can pick whatever method of work estimation and forecasting you want.

 Our “Resource Allocation” table should do a few things: